mujiabinbin/tronsr-template/COMMUNITY_PLAN.md

 ## 1000000TRX red packets

 Get red packet only by voting,Whether D2F becomes super representativ or not,More Voting,red packet larger!
+For details：http://d2fapp.com

+## Production Support

 * The moment our product was rolled out, many celebrities and artists such as Fan Weiqi (Christine Fan) and Jike Junyi (Summer) opened their community apps.
 These apps can be swiftly transferred to the TRON public blockchain.
 After connecting these apps to TRON, we can start the following community support plan and achieve our goal of making TRON the first implemented public blockchain.
 To D2F, its real success is to make co-built community a success.